Plans

 Barcelona.
 May 24 and 25

-The radical ideas and books fair celebrates its 11th edition on May 24th and 25th at Fabra i Coats in Barcelona.
-The fair's program includes a book market featuring independent publishers and cooperative bookstores, a stage dedicated to artistic expression with music and poetry performances, a family-friendly area with shows, and a food area showcasing cooperative, artisanal, and socially responsible food experiences.
+The radical ideas and books fair celebrates its 11th edition on May 24 and 25 at Fabra i Coats in Barcelona.
+The fair's program includes a book market from independent publishers and cooperative bookstores, a stage dedicated to artistic expression with music and poetry performances, a zone for families with shows, and a space dedicated to catering with cooperative, artisanal, and solidarity aid experiences.

 5.